valkey-io/valkey-doc/docs/manual/keyspace-notifications.md

 If in doubt about how events are generated for a given command, the simplest thing to do is to watch yourself:

-    $ redis-cli config set notify-keyspace-events KEA
+    $ valkey-cli config set notify-keyspace-events KEA
-    $ redis-cli --csv psubscribe '__key*__:*'
+    $ valkey-cli --csv psubscribe '__key*__:*'
     Reading messages... (press Ctrl-C to quit)
     "psubscribe","__key*__:*",1

-At this point use `redis-cli` in another terminal to send commands to the Redis server and watch the events generated:
+At this point use `valkey-cli` in another terminal to send commands to the Valkey server and watch the events generated:

     "pmessage","__key*__:*","__keyspace@0__:foo","set"
     "pmessage","__key*__:*","__keyevent@0__:set","foo"